lambdaclass/concrete/ROADMAP.md

      `.lhsFirst` fails 4/7 cases (confirmed).
 Registered in the CI workflow, Makefile, and run_tests smoke.

+   - ✅ **control-flow family** (if/match value types) — fixed a real interp-vs-
+     compiled soundness bug: Elab elaborated branch/arm bodies with NO hint, so a flexible binop branch (`let x: i32 = if c { 2e9 + 2e9 } else { 0 }`) typed
+     Int (i64) while the node was stamped i32 — interp returned 4000000000
+     (no trap) while the compiled binary silently truncated to -294967296.
+Fix:
+     `elabStmts` flows the enclosing value hint into the block's trailing value expression (both if and match), so branches are typed at the result width exactly as Check types them; the no-hint result type now reads the elaborated trailing `CExpr.ty` instead of a shallow surface `peekExprType`.
+Gate: two `both_trap` rows (if + match) — mutation-tested (ignoring the hint fails both, reproducing the 4e9-vs-truncation divergence).

+   Note on casts: Check (`checkExpr inner none`) and Elab (`elabExpr inner none`) already agree by construction — both type the cast's inner operand with NO hint (the "an `as` converts, it does not hint" policy) and both take the result type from the annotation.
+Casts are not a drift surface, so no ceremony was added; a `TypeJudgment.castType` would be identity-on-`targetTy` (aesthetic, not bug-class-pulled).

-   Remaining families to migrate through `TypeJudgment` (workload-pulled, same staging): casts, calls/args, aggregates/index, control-flow (if/match/while value types), patterns.
+   Remaining families to migrate through `TypeJudgment` (workload-pulled, same staging): calls/args, aggregates/index, patterns.
 Each is a widen of the shared judgment + a `check_type_agreement` row, not new machinery.

    Future `CompilerDB` substrate, pulled by relational/evidence/provenance
    consumers: